geocolumbus/swift-notes/README.md

 # swift-notes

-These are notes on the Swift programming language, implemented as a Swift command line Mac app.
+These are notes on the Swift programming language, implemented as a Swift command line app.

 ## Requirements